 When building out tenant improvement projects in an office building, we tend to see competing interests between the building owner and the tenant.
 Building owners are naturally concerned about the long-term value of the building.
 In contrast, tenants are concerned about how the space will work for their business.
 As a designer, my job is to balance the needs of all parties and help close the deal.
-I’m trying to design the physical space to move the deal forward and help owners and tenants thrive.
+The best Twin Cities commercial interior designers work to design the physical space to move the deal forward and help owners and tenants thrive.

 Building Owners: Taking the Long View

 They say a building owner has a thirty-year perspective, while a tenant has a three-year perspective.
 That may be a bit of hyperbole, but it gets to an important point.
 Asset managers are concerned about the long-term viability and growth of their real estate investment.
 A lot of things contribute to the value of the property, including long-term leases, responsive management, quality construction — and good design.

 Landlords want to be cautious about how the design of an individual suite works with the rest of the building.
 It may serve a tenant today, but if it’s dramatically different than the surroundings, it may not work for the next tenant.
 If a deal is a full floor or half a building, that’s less of an issue.
 But if it’s a 5,000 square foot office, the design should match the look of the building.

 This concept is critical for property managers, building owners, and asset managers.
 For example: a savvy building operator will want all the doors and hardware in the building to be the same.
 That will help create a consistent, harmonious look throughout the building, thus increasing its value.